 Regular, long term use of enemas can weaken the bowel muscle.
 This can cause constipation and inflammation of the bowel (colitis).

 Other reported side effects of Gerson therapy include

 - Dizziness and weakness

 Some elements of the Gerson diet are definitely healthy, for instance eating low fat food and lots of fresh fruit and vegetables.
 But taking this to the extreme and eating very large quantities of one food group in a certain way (juicing), without balancing it with other food groups, isn’t a healthy diet.
 It can be very harmful for people who are already weak and ill.

-If you are thinking of having Gerson therapy at home there are also costs involved.
-As well as the initial cost of a special juicer and possibly a water filter, you have ongoing costs of the organic fruit and vegetables, coffee and supplements.
+If you are thinking of having Gerson therapy at home you will need to buy a special juicer and possibly a water filter.
+You will also have the ongoing costs of the organic fruit and vegetables, coffee and supplements.

 You will make your own decision about using any alternative cancer therapy.
 But we recommend that you don't use alternative therapies in place of conventional treatments.
-There is no scientific or medical evidence to back up the use of alternative therapies.
-If you have cancer, using unproven methods instead of conventional medical treatment can be very harmful for your health.
+Giving up conventional cancer treatments and symptom control methods could be very harmful for your health.